SACGF/pyreference/README.md

 [![PyPi version](https://img.shields.io/pypi/v/pyreference.svg)](https://pypi.org/project/pyreference/) [![Python versions](https://img.shields.io/pypi/pyversions/pyreference.svg)](https://pypi.org/project/pyreference/)

 A Python library for working with reference gene annotations.
+For RefSeq/Ensembl GRCh37/GRCh38 and other species

 A GTF/GFF3 can take minutes to load.
 We pre-process it into JSON, so it can be loaded extremely rapidly.